bryaan/dotfiles/README.md

 https://nixos.org/nixos/nix-pills/index.html

+# To install from unstable while running stable
+> Shouldnt need to do this, even on non nix host.
+> First check you have unfree packages enabled.
+> Then just add the unstable channel the normal way.

+git clone https://github.com/NixOS/nixpkgs.git ~/.nixpkgs/channels/unstable
+nix-env -iA nixos.firefox -f ~/nixpkgs-unstable nix-env -iA nixos.slack -f ~/.nixpkgs/channels/unstable

 ------------------------------------------------

-# install list
+TODO TODO combine
+nix-env -i emacs mu offlineimap ctags with my brymacs config into a `brymacs.nix` file

+the install should then become nix-env -i brymacs

+And emacs should be fully configured, and working on everysytem!

+Now do that with pretty much everything?
+- For sublime check if they have a package in unstable or someone wrote one, or write one myself that downloads and installs with my config. !!

+Also we can combine brymacs and sublime and more into a devenv .nix

+syncthing
+syncthing-inotify
+borgbackup
+encfs
+gnupg
+gitAndTools.git-annex
+sl
+sshfsFuse

+# INSTALL LIST #
-nix-env -i
+nix-env -i ...

+# === system-tools ===
+exa ripgrep ag fd
+cargo install skim
+axel
+fish
+;;fzf

+# === communication ===
+slack
+signal-desktop

+# === editors ===
+sublime3 vscode atom
+emacs vim mu offlineimap ctags vimPlugins.vundle

+# === unsorted ===
 git
-exa ripgrep
-axel
-fish fzf
-emacs mu offlineimap
 gcc
-# gcc-wrapper
+;; gcc-wrapper
 glibc
-# binutils - i think linux/nix only
+;; binutils - i think linux/nix only
 cmake
 rustc
 cargo
-# rustBeta.cargo
+;; rustBeta.cargo
 yarn

-!!!!!!!!!!!!!!!!!!!!
-cargo install skim
-cargo install fd-find  # nix: fd

-pip install ripgrep
 pip install glances
 vimpager - from github compile yarn global add gulp tern

-# Mac install list
+# Mac install list #

 TODO alfred
 https://www.alfredapp.com/

-brew install nvim vimpager
+brew install vimpager
-brew install glances
-brew install ag ripgrep fzf
+brew install diff-so-fancy
-sublime?

 highlight check works with fzf preview